CI-TRACS/FAIR_Data_Management-Security_and_Ethics/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-Attendee will learn about FAIR data and practice these concepts using Hydroshare.
+This workshop focuses on introducing FAIR data management practices -- FAIR stands for Findability, Accessibility, Interoperability, and Reusability.
+Attendees will learn how to incorporate these concepts into data management, additionally the seminar will address data security and ethics.
+Attendee will learn about FAIR data and practice these concepts using Hydroshare and some other FAIR data tools.

 To get the most out of this worskshop attendees should: